Prayer

 <<talking to God>>

 Prayer is expressing our desires and thoughts to God, either audibly or in the silence of our minds, with humble submission to His will, acknowledging we are impotent yet confident He is all-powerful to intervene and change these situations (1 Sam 1:15; 1 Cor 14:14-19; Eph 6:18).
-Praying is a form of worship as we recognize His sovereignty yet humbly understand He invites us to ask in faith, partnering with Him to bring about His purposes on earth with others being blessed and His name exalted too (Mt 6:10; Mk 9:23, 11:24; Lk 2:37).
+It ackowledges we need Him.
+Praying is a form of worship as we recognize His sovereignty yet humbly and with gratitude understand He invites us to ask in faith, partnering with Him to bring about His purposes on earth, for the benefit of humanity and His name being praised (Mt 6:10; Mk 9:23, 11:24; Lk 2:37).
+It is the positive assurance that God hears and acts, responding to the prayers of His people for they are the method by which His sovereignty accomplishes His purposes in the world.
 This requires us listening and hearing what is on His heart so we are instrumental in bringing that into reality and not just presenting our humanly motivated desires (Jn 10:4,27).

-Prayer should be a way of life – not just an emergency call
+Prayer should be a way of life – not just for emergency use

-Effectual prayer is based on the Word of God, so when we know the promises that He has given, and understand His character and the principles by which He works, we can pray with confidence and boldness knowing that our prayers will be answered, because we “have the mind of Christ” (1 Cor 2:16).
-For God’s purposes to be done on earth we must pray that others will also understand His will through spiritual wisdom, live worthily of the Lord pleasing Him in every way, bear fruit in every good work, grow in the divine knowledge, be strengthened with His power, have great endurance and patience, while joyfully giving thanks (Col 1:9-14).
+Effectual prayer is based on the Word of God, so when we know the promises that He has given, and understand His unchanging character of compassion and mercy together with the principles by which He works, we can pray with confidence and boldness knowing that our prayers will be answered, because we “have the mind of Christ” (1 Cor 2:16).
+For God’s purposes to be done on earth we must pray that others also understand His will through spiritual wisdom, live worthily of the Lord pleasing Him in every way, bear fruit in every good work, grow in the divine knowledge, be strengthened with His power, have great endurance and patience, while joyfully giving thanks (Col 1:9-14).

 Jesus teaching on prayer